English Courses

 The literature of the United States from its beginnings to the twenty-first century.
 S.

-Intermediate-level study and practice of fiction-writing.
+Intermediate-level study and practice of fiction-writing, with peer workshops and discussions of craft.
 Prerequisite: ENGL 226 or instructor's permission.
 F.

 ENGL 309.
 Modern Grammar.
 3 Credits.